Fulmar prion

 Voice: the fulmar prion is a noisy bird at the nesting colonies both in flight and on the ground, with males giving a four-note call described as what-not-to do and females giving a more slurred, cooing three note call coore-corr-corr .
 Unlike other prion species, fulmar prions on the Bounty Islands are vocal by day but silent at night.

 Similar species: the fulmar prion is separable from most other prion species by its relatively small body and bill size and its more pronounced black tail tip.
-However it shares these characteristics with the fairy prion and can usually only be separated from this species in the hand on the basis of its more robust bill and slightly darker tail tip.
+However, it shares these characteristics with the fairy prion and Pyramid prion, and can usually only be separated from these species in the hand on the basis of bill shape and size (fulmar prion has a bill that is more robust than fairy prion, but not as robust as Pyramid prion).

 Distribution and habitat

-The nominate subspecies nests at the Bounty Islands and The Snares (Rima and Toru in the Western Chain); the Chatham Islands subspecies nests on The Pyramid and the Forty-Fours; the lesser fulmar prion nests at the Auckland Islands (Ewing, Ocean, Rose, Disappointment, and Monumental Islands).
+The nominate subspecies nests at the Bounty Islands and The Snares (Rima and Toru in the Western Chain); the lesser fulmar prion nests at the Auckland Islands (Ewing, Ocean, Rose, Disappointment, and Monumental Islands).
 Prions breeding on Heard Island (southern Indian Ocean) were confirmed to be fairy prions (cf. fulmar prions) in 2022, making fulmar prion an endemic New Zealand species.

 Fulmar prions are commonly seen offshore from their breeding colonies during the breeding season, and the species may be fairly sedentary around its nesting islands in winter, however little is known about its pelagic range as fulmar prions are difficult to identify at sea.
-It has been seen in the south Tasman Sea, near Stewart Island, east of the South Island, and well east of the Chatham Islands at 50˚S 156˚W. Fulmar prions rarely reach mainland New Zealand coasts, and are an extreme vagrant to Tasmania.
+It has been seen in the south Tasman Sea, near Stewart Island, and east of the South Island.
+Fulmar prions rarely reach mainland New Zealand coasts, and are an extreme vagrant to Tasmania.

 Population